unum-cloud/usearch/README.md

         native.add(label, span_t{vector, dims}, omp_get_thread_num());
 ```

-During initialization we allocate enough temporary memory for all the cores on the machine.
+During initialization, we allocate enough temporary memory for all the cores on the machine.
-On call, the user can simply supply the identifier of the current thread, making this library easy to integrate with OpenMP and similar tools.
+On the call, the user can supply the identifier of the current thread, making this library easy to integrate with OpenMP and similar tools.
-Higher-level interface f

 ### Python